 Newspeak like 'Geek Chic' only glosses over the once-ostracized putting the free in Freak.
 Are the Los Angeles Times, the New York Times, and Rolling Stone devoting constant columns to this culture as just a hot trend...or, more likely, because the staff is part of this vast culture?

 Lazy journalists will write cringe-inducing 'Bam!
 Crash!
-Zow!' articles about these works decades out of date.
+Zow!' articles about these works half-a-century out of date.
 But a generation of fans now writes professionally for all the major outlets.
 The days of the bad translator are ending when the person who speaks the language is finally hired.
 TIME magazine counted the WATCHMEN graphic novel as one of The 100 Best Novels of the past century.
 Alison Bechdel's graphic novel FUN HOME was considered one of the best books of 2006 by The Times of London, the New York Times, Salon.com, the Los Angeles Times, and more.
 And MAUS won the Pulitzer Prize.

 Which leads to the ultimate question: if Geeks are outside of the mainstream, how come they are the ones creating it?

 From the top grossing films for thirty years, to the devices that we all use, to the popular culture we converse in, to the new creative ideas that generate all the wealth, to the music that matters, to the vast array of creative undergrounds that always pave our cultural future...the mainstream has been our doing for quite awhile.

 So, for the record once and for all, we are not in that conceptual closet anymore.

 We are the tributaries that create the mainstream.

 By the same token that they can't exclude us anymore, we shouldn't exclude each other.

 White suburban dudes are often getting their geek props, but I'll be more impressed when proper due is finally given to overlooked oceans like the female >>>> or the Asian >>> or Black >>>> fan communities.